30-Day Money Back Guarantee

 • Initial increase in gas: Normal adjustment period; reduce dose temporarily if needed

-• No improvement after 4 weeks: Consider strain mismatch or lifestyle factors
+• If changes are not noticed after several weeks: Consider strain mismatch or lifestyle factors

 • Digestive sensitivity: Start with lower CFU counts and gradually increase